mstksg/inCode/copy/entries/huffman-3.md

 And the rest is...well, we already know it!

-We use `(view pack) byteStream` like last time to turn our stream of `Word8` into a stream of `ByteString`, with "smart chunking".
-Then we pipe that in to `toHandle`, like we did last time, and have it all flow into the output file.
+We use `(view PB.pack) byteStream` like last time to turn our stream of `Word8` into a stream of `ByteString`, with "smart chunking".
+Then we pipe that in to `PB.toHandle`, like we did last time, and have it all flow into the output file.

 We have assembled our pipeline; all we have to do now is `runEffect`, to "run" it.
 And again, that's it!